Found something in your bed sheets or mattress that resembles a bed bug?

 Bed bugs are notoriously difficult to find and get rid of, and the damage they can cause ranges from itchy bites to psychological distress.

-Here are 6 examples of similar-looking bugs that are sometimes mistaken for bed bugs:
+Here are 8 common household pests that are sometimes mistaken for bed bugs:

 What Do Bed Bugs Actually Look Like?

-Bed bugs are small, brownish-red insects around 4 to 5 millimeters in length (about the size of a flaxseed).
+Bed bugs are small, brownish-red insects around 4–7 millimeters in length (about the size of a flaxseed).

 A juvenile bed bug, also known as a nymph or instar, looks similar to an adult bed bug except it’s smaller in size and lighter in color.
 Depending on its stage of growth, a bed bug nymph might appear whitish-tan or light brown.